gsingh93/hg-number/README.md

 - Don't replace numbers after a bare `--`.
 This will allow numeric arguments to be passed to mercurial without being replaced.

 - Allow arbitrary commands to be executed instead of only mercurial commands.
 For example, `hgn -c rm 1` could execute `rm foo` instead of `hg rm foo`.

+- The script currently works by parsing the output of the mercurial binary, but mercurial provides an extension API that may be a better way of doing this.

+- Better error reporting/handling